programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 The code used in this script includes packages and libraries from standard R as well as from the [Tidyverse](https://www.tidyverse.org/).
 [Basic Text Processing in R](https://programminghistorian.org/lessons/basic-text-processing-in-r) by Taylor Arnold and Lauren Tilton provides an excellent overview of the knowledge of R required for text analysis.
 To learn more about the Tidyverse, there are many great sources online, including [_A Tidyverse Cookbook_](https://rstudio-education.github.io/tidyverse-cookbook/program.html) by Garrett Grolemund.

-The R script for this lesson and the sample data are [available to download](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/text-mining-youtube-comments).
+As noted above, the R script for this lesson and the sample data are [available to download](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/text-mining-youtube-comments).
 The rest of this lesson will walk through the steps needed to create an R script from scratch, writing out each step of the same code we have made available for download.
 This lesson and the code can easily be adapted to alternative datasets downloaded through YouTube Data Tools.

 ### Install R Environment and Libraries